Jinn-T/Jinn-T/README.md

 ### Hi there, I'm Jinn! 👋

-I’m currently training as a full stack developer at Nology.
+I’m currently working on enhancing my skills as a full stack developer.

 Feel free to drop me a message: [LinkedIn - Jinn Tsang](https://www.linkedin.com/in/jinnt/)